HyadeNN/Tooling_For_Everyone/README.md

 ## 🚀 Project Overview

-Lifemote Tooling is a comprehensive microservice management and deployment platform designed to simplify service lifecycle management, versioning, and monitoring.
+"Tooling For Everyone" is a comprehensive microservice management and deployment platform designed to simplify service lifecycle management, versioning, and monitoring.

 ## 📋 Project Purpose